gardener/gardener-extension-provider-aws/docs/usage/dual-stack-ingress.md

 - Wait a fixed period of time as load balancer creation is usually finished within 15 minutes

 Once the load balancer has been provisioned, you can remove the annotation `dns.gardener.cloud/ignore: 'true'` again from the affected resources.
-It may take some additional time until the domain name change finally propagates.
+It may take some additional time until the domain name change finally propagates (up to one hour).